 Why Prioritise Nonprofit Digital Transformation Now?

 Generally speaking, digital transformation is a long-term project dedicated to digitising all aspects of an organisation’s operations.
-Digital transformation can include almost any individual projects that replace manual, siloed nonprofit operations with modern applications and software that integrate more seamlessly.
-However, that general definition can make digital transformation seem out of reach for nonprofits due to budget constraints and a need to maximise spending on program-related activities.
+Digital transformation for nonprofit organizations can include almost any individual projects that replace manual, siloed nonprofit operations with modern applications and software that integrate more seamlessly.
+However, that general definition can make transformation seem out of reach for many nonprofit organizations due to budget constraints and a need to maximise spending on program-related activities.

 BDO found that 66% of nonprofits saw investing in any technology at all as a top challenge.
 When individual tech investments are so challenging, the wide-ranging “digital transformation” concept starts to look more like an industry buzzword and a costly collection of operating expenses instead of something to prioritise.

-Now is the time for nonprofits to prioritise digital transformation because it unlocks three benefits that will drive your mission forward.
+Now is the time for nonprofit organizations to prioritise transformation because it unlocks three benefits that will drive your mission forward.

 You’re Able to Stretch Resources Further

-Digital transformation helps you stretch resources further by leveraging technologies that make operations more efficient.
+Digital transformation helps you stretch resources further by leveraging digital tools that make operations more efficient.

 Nonprofits are constantly under pressure to do more with less.
 That pressure will only intensify as you spend months (maybe years) rebuilding your funding pipeline following the 2020 pandemic and recession.
 The more you can integrate back-end systems, the easier it is to support data-driven decision-making that can help pinpoint opportunities to improve operational efficiency.

-One example of a digital transformation project that could stretch resources further is consolidating merchant processing into a single, automated platform.
+One example of a digital strategy that could stretch resources further is consolidating merchant processing into a single, automated platform.
 Some nonprofits spend countless hours manually combining data records from multiple merchant processing platforms.
 This makes it difficult to keep records updated and creates silos that limit data-driven decision-making.